soyart/soyart/README.md

 > 🎓 I went to a business school, but found job in tech.

-I can program in Go, Rust, JS/TS, as well as Python and Bash (if that counts).
+My first ever _language_ was the UNIX shell.
+After learning actual programming, I just code in newer compiled languages like Go or Rust because of better tooling and developer experience, although I had written code in Python and JavaScript-family before.

 ### Personal projects me and my friends find useful

+- 🤓 [soytrie](https://github.com/artnoi43/soytrie) - a Rust trie library backed by standard library `HashMap`.
+It's a spin-off from [actix-drop](https://github.com/artnoi43/actix-drop).

+- 📝 [actix-drop](https://github.com/artnoi43/actix-drop) - a Rust back-end for storing byte clipboards.
+It supports basic HTML front-end, or JSON/plain text requests and responses.
+Now, only HTTP is supported, although I plan to add TCP support as well.

 - 🔒 [gfc](https://github.com/artnoi43/gfc) - my first Go code!
 This CLI program is used to encrypt/decrypt with AES256, (X)ChaCha20-Poly1305, and RSA.

-- 🛠️ [gsl][https://github.com/artnoi43/gsl] - gsl is short for Go Soylib.
+- 🛠️ [gsl](https://github.com/artnoi43/gsl) - gsl is short for Go Soylib.
 Yes, it is a stupid *library* where I put in code that I expect might be useful tomorrow.

 - 💰 [FnGoBot](https://github.com/artnoi43/fngobot) - a Telegram chat bot for tracking/alerting prices from financial markets.